In this Article

-A colour Doppler is similar to a duplex Doppler, but gives a better visualisation of the scanned area.
+A colour Doppler is similar to a duplex Doppler but gives a better visualisation of the scanned area.
 A computer overlaps colour images depicting the blood flow onto the image of the blood vessel and its surrounding tissues.
 The different colour schemes show the speed and direction of the blood flow.
 A variation of this instrument called a Power Doppler can be used to look at blood flow in solid organs.

 How to Prepare For a Doppler Scan

 There are no special instructions to be followed before undergoing a Doppler scan.
-Women who smoke must avoid smoking or using any nicotine based products two or more hours before the procedure.
+Women who smoke must avoid smoking or using any nicotine-based products two or more hours before the procedure.
 As nicotine causes blood vessels to constrict, it could give a false diagnosis, which could be mistaken as a pathological constriction.
-Other general instructions include wearing loose fitting clothes to the clinic and staying well hydrated.
+Other general instructions include wearing loose-fitting clothes to the clinic and staying well hydrated.

 How a Doppler Test in Pregnancy is Done

 A Doppler pregnancy test is done in the same way that a normal ultrasound scan is done.
 The pregnant woman will be asked to lie down on the examination platform, and her skirt/pants will be lowered to expose the baby bump.
 The sonographer then applies a water-based gel on the tummy.
 The function of the gel is to facilitate a secure contact of the transducer with the skin so that no air bubbles get trapped in between and interfere with the sound waves as the transducer is moved about.
-The image of the scan is displayed on a computer screen in real time and saved for further analysis.
+The image of the scan is displayed on a computer screen in real-time and saved for further analysis.
 The scan should be over within a few minutes and is painless.

 There are no risks from the ultrasound on the foetus or the mother in a Doppler scan.
 On the contrary, opting to not get an ultrasound scan throughout the pregnancy can be risky.
 Research has shown that Doppler scans lower the risk in high-risk pregnancies.

-Can You Use a Hand Held Doppler Device at Home
+Can You Use a Hand-Held Doppler Device at Home

 Small hand-held Doppler ultrasound pregnancy heartbeat scanners can be purchased to listen to the baby’s heartbeat.
 The device won’t usually work until the woman is 13 weeks into the pregnancy, as the womb is still in the pelvis.
 It is possible to detect the heartbeat after 13 weeks.

-However, doctors and midwives recommend against it, as the average untrained person won’t be able to tell the difference between a baby’s heart beat and their own placental blood flow.
+However, doctors and midwives recommend against it, as the average untrained person won’t be able to tell the difference between a baby’s heartbeat and their own placental blood flow.
 Even though the technology is safe to use, it can be falsely reassuring and even misleading which can cause unnecessary stress and anxiety among pregnant women.

 On the other hand, electronic fetal monitoring done by a doctor or a midwife using a Cardiotocograph has some real benefits to it.
-A Cardiotocograph or CTG is a small Doppler that monitors the baby’s heart rate for normal heart beats and irregularities.
+A Cardiotocograph or CTG is a small Doppler that monitors the baby’s heart rate for normal heartbeats and irregularities.
 A healthy baby’s heart rate varies all the time and changes as it moves around.
 Women with healthy pregnancies don’t need to have a CTG to monitor the baby.
 As long as it can be felt moving regularly during the day, the baby is fine.

 CTG used during labour is a highly useful tool for when continuous monitoring of the baby is needed.
-The baby’s heart rate, along with the woman’s contractions, is measured to see a positive relation between the two.
+The baby’s heart rate, along with the woman’s contractions, is measured to see a positive relationship between the two.
 If the CTG shows that the baby’s heart rate is decreasing with increasing contractions, the doctor administers a drug to lessen the contraction’s strength.
 If that doesn’t work, the woman would need an emergency caesarean.